-2. In-class Practical Exercises.
+1. In-class Practical Exercises.
 Students will be given a scenario to work on and/or a dataset that they will have to process during class time.
-They will also have to answer to a series of theoretical/ practical questions 1) 3D scanning, Hyperspectral Imaging, and Photogrammetry 25/10; 2) RTI 6/12 (25% contribution to final mark).
+They will also have to answer to a series of theoretical/ practical questions: 24/10 (20% contribution to final mark).

-3. Group 3D Recording Project: 3D Recording, online publication, annotation, and 3D Printing of artefacts from the Science Museum at Maynooth.
-This assignment involves practical work using photogrammetry, 3D scanning, and RTI in order to explore a cultural heritage scenario.
-Students will have to submit their final digital work along with a report and make a group presentation describing the decision-making process, problems and perspectives, and an evaluation of the results (40% contribution to final mark).
-Deadline: Presentations: 13/12 (Week 12); Final Project submission 30/12.
+2. Group 3D Recording Project: 3D Recording, online publication, annotation, and 3D Printing of cuneiform tablets from the Russell Library, St. Patrick’s College, Maynooth.
+This assignment involves practical work using photogrammetry and 3D scanning in order to explore a cultural heritage scenario.
+Students will have to submit their final digital work along with a report and make a group presentation describing the decision-making process, problems and challenges, and an evaluation of the results (50% contribution to final mark).
+Deadline: Presentations: 12/12 (Week 12); Final Project submission 29/12.